 Our group tackles the issue of how basic mechanisms involved in language acquistion and music processing have emerged along several lines of research.
-A recent review of our work can be read in:
+Recent reviews of our work can be read in:

 Toro, J.M.
 (2016) Something old, somehting new: Combining mechanisms during language acquisition.
 Current Directions in Psychological Science, 25, 130-134.

 Mueller, J., ten Cate, C. & Toro, J.M.
 (2020).
 A comparative perspective on the role of acoustic cues in detecting language structure.
 Topics in Cognitive Science, 12, 859-874.

 Toro, J.M. & Crespo-Bojorque, P. (2017).
 Consonance processing in the absence of relevant experience: Evidence from non-human animals.
 Comparative Cognition and Behavior Reviews, 12, 10.3819/CCBR.2017.120004.

 We have shown functional differences between consonants and vowels during language processing in both human adults and infants.
 Nevertheless, the origins of such differences are unknown.
 If functional differences between consonants and vowels observed in humans are the results of acoustic differences between these linguistic categories, we might also observe them in other animals.
 On the contrary, if such functional differences are observed because humans are endowed with an specialized linguistic mechanism, no differences should be observed in non-human animals.

 Toro, J.M., Nespor, M., & Gervain, J. (2016).
 Frequency-based organization of speech sequences in a non-human animal.
 Cognition, 146, 1-7.

 de la Mora, D., & Toro, J.M.
 (2013).
 Rule learning over consonants and vowels in a non-human animal.
 Cognition, 126, 307-312.